PRESIDENT - Term Expires May 2027

 Information on Current Legislative Activity

-Kellogg, Mazzullo and Scanlan meet regularly with the Association's Board of Directors or specific Committees to discuss the agenda for the state's legislative session and to plan strategies for both general legislation and individual bills.
+Kellogg, Anderson and Jennings meet regularly with the Association's Board of Directors or specific Committees to discuss the agenda for the state's legislative session and to plan strategies for both general legislation and individual bills.
 They are skilled in the development of proposed legislation or the review of draft language for the technical accuracy demanded by our complex industry.

 Introduction & Tracking of Bills